International Students

 This varies depending on the service you wish to access:

-• To schedule a confidential individual appointment with a Learning Development Counsellor, complete the required forms and email us at learning@uwo.ca.
+• To schedule a confidential individual appointment, complete the required forms and email us at learning@uwo.ca.
 Appointments are 50 minutes in length.

 • Receive course-specific help from our learning peers through our virtual PAL Centre.
 You are not required to book an appointment, just follow our instructions on our PAL Centre page to meet with one of our Learning Peers.